2008 California Proposition 8: En banc review denied

-On February 21, 2012, proponents requested to have to the case reviewed en banc by the Ninth Circuit Court of Appeals.
+On February 21, 2012, proponents requested to have the case reviewed en banc by the Ninth Circuit Court of Appeals.
 If granted, en banc review could have taken a year or more, which would have delayed possible U.S. Supreme Court review.
 Pending the appeal, a stay was continued, barring any marriages from taking place.
 On June 5, 2012, the full Ninth Circuit refused to rehear the case; the stay would remain in place pending final action by the Supreme Court.

 The Ninth Court's ruling was subsequently vacated (withdrawn) although it affirmed the district court ruling, since the Supreme Court later determined that the proponents of Proposition 8 had not had standing to appeal the district court's ruling.